ZacharyHuang/WhoAmI/Resume-EN.md

 ####Mining related videos of Bing news ■■■■■□□□□□ 50%

 - Ramped up C#, SQL, database and virtual clusters tools of Microsoft in ONE week
-- Set up a pipeline(jobs running on virtual clusters) of the mining process and implemented each step of it.
+- Set up a pipeline(jobs running on virtual clusters) of the mining process and implemented each step of it
 - Implemented some process using C to improve the performance
 - *Improving the algorithms currently*